richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/makefille-tuto-01.md

 ## What is Make ?
 Make is a tool that helps to automate some tasks, but what is the benefit of using a Makefile against a shell script ?<br/>
-For instance you want to build a simple program in C and without to go into details you may follow these rules:
+For instance you might want to build a simple program in C and without to go into details you may follow these rules:

 * To compile a program you need the object file \*.o
 * But to build an object \*.o you need the source file \*.c